scaomath/galerkin-transformer/README.md

 ```bash
 python ex1_burgers.py
 ```
-No subsampling (8192 grid), Galerkin-type attention, adding a diagonal matrix to the Xavier initializations of the `W^Q, W^K, W^V` matrices (about 30% better than those without).
+No subsampling (8192 grid), Galerkin-type attention, adding a diagonal matrix to the Xavier initializations of the `W^Q, W^K, W^V` matrices (about 30%-1000% better than those without depending on other settings).
 ```bash
 python ex1_burgers.py --subsample 1\
                       --attn-type 'galerkin'\